Peter C. Whybrow

+Birth

+Whybrow was born 13 June 1939 in Hatfield, Hertfordshire.

 Education and career

-Whybrow is a graduate of University College, and University College Hospital Medical School, London.
+Whybrow was a graduate of University College, and University College Hospital Medical School, London.
 He received his training in endocrinology and psychiatry in London and North Carolina and was a member of the scientific staff of the British Medical Research Council before migrating to America in the 1970s to join the faculty of Dartmouth Medical School where he was chair of psychiatry and later executive dean of the medical school.
 In 1984 he was appointed the Ruth Meltzer Professor and chair of psychiatry at the University of Pennsylvania.
 Between 1997 and 2020 Whybrow served as executive chair of psychiatry, Director of the Semel Institute for Neuroscience and Human Behavior, and CEO of the Resnick Hospital at UCLA.

-Whybrow is a founding member and Fellow of the Royal College of Psychiatrists, Fellow of the American Association for the Advancement of Science, the American College of Psychiatrists, and a Distinguished Fellow of the American Psychiatric Association.
+He was a founding member and Fellow of the Royal College of Psychiatrists, Fellow of the American Association for the Advancement of Science, the American College of Psychiatrists, and a Distinguished Fellow of the American Psychiatric Association.
 An advisor to universities, foundations, and government agencies, Whybrow has also been a Fellow at the Center for Advanced Study at Stanford, and a visiting fellow at The Queen's College, Oxford.